 GROSSOLOGY traveling exhibit

 Sometimes it’s stinky, sometimes it’s crusty, and sometimes it’s slimy.
 Explore why your body produces mushy, oozy, crusty, scaly and stinky gunk at Grossology: The (Impolite) Science of the Human Body during its appearance at the Children’s Museum of La Crosse.
-Based on the best-selling book Grossology, this exhibition uses animatronics and interactive exhibits to teach you the good, the bad and the downright ugly about runny included with Museum admission from January 20 through May 27, 2018.
+Based on the best-selling book Grossology, this exhibition uses animatronics and interactive exhibits to teach you the good, the bad and the downright ugly about the human body.
+Included with Museum admission through June 3, 2018.

 Nigel Nose-It-All: Visitors activate this animatronic exhibit by pressing buttons to learn about how their nose functions including allergies, sinuses, snot trivia, runny noses and more.
 In addition, microscopes at the exhibits base feature slides of things that cause runny noses.
 Nine-foot-tall Nigel moves his head, arms, eyelids, hands, and a snot ball drops out of his faucet nose during his presentation.